hardiksiloiya/CS305-Project/README.md

 ```
 ./run_champsim.sh bimodal-no-ipcpm-ipcpm-no-lru-1core 10 10 $tracefile
 ```

+### Omnetpp

+Follow `Omnetpp/readme.txt`

 ### Thrash protect
+This folder contains modified prefetcher files for L1D and L2C caches.
+It also contains the results obtained for some testbenches.
+Copy-paste ipcpm.l1d_pref and ipcpm.l2c_pref in prefetcher folder in champsim directory and build using the command
-Follow the same instruction as in "Remove NL"
+Follow the same instruction as in "Remove NL" to build and run

 ### mshr_2bit
 This folder contains prefetcher files for L1D and L2C caches after implementing the idea of using MSHR occupancy to decide fill_level and using 2-bits for ip_valid.
 It also contains the results obtained for all testbenches and a plot showing improvement.
 Copy-paste mshr_2bit.l1d_pref and mshr_2bit.l2c_pref in prefetcher folder in champsim directory and build using the command